 - The race committee follows guidelines to determine whether or not to hold a race, however the boat's skipper has sole responsibility for deciding whether or not to start or continue racing. - Racing Rules 3 applies during all HSC races, regattas and other sanctioned events.
-Rule 3 states, "The responsibility for a boat's decision to participate in a race or to continue racing is hers alone." - All sailors must wear properly rated and sized US Coast Guard approved Life Jackets/PFDs2
+Rule 3 states, "The responsibility for a boat's decision to participate in a race or to continue racing is hers alone." - Life Jacket (PFD) Rules for the State of New Jersey - o All vessels: Must have a USCG-approved PFD for each person on board. - Vessels 16 feet or longer must carry one throwable Type IV PFD. - Ochildren 12 years old and younger: Must wear a PFD when on a vessel that is underway, unless they are in a fully enclosed in a non-removable cabin. - o Cold-water season (November 1 to May 1): On recreational vessels under 26 feet, all persons must wear a securely fastened, USCG-approved PFD while underway.